 - Bring to a boil and simmer over medium low heat for 20 minutes.

-- Remove from heat and smash with a potato masher.
+- Remove from heat and mash with a potato masher.

 - If you desire a smooth consistency, run the applesauce through a food processor, blender or use a stick blender.